celenityy/nextdns-settings/README.md

 **Two-Factor Authentication (2FA)** -> ✅

+# Connectivity Issues for Apple Devices

+Due to quirks with how iOS & macOS handle Encrypted DNS profiles, out of the box, you may experience issues with Captive Portals, Connecting to Public Wi-Fi Networks (Including ones on airplanes), MMS, Visual Voicemail, & Wi-Fi Calling.
+This happens with any Encrypted DNS provider, so it is not limited to NextDNS.
+The NextDNS app itself is *probably* not impacted by this - though using the app isn't recommended, as it is not needed, increases your attack surface, & rarely updated.

 # Additional recommendations

 * Use a privacy-respecting browser like [Firefox](https://www.mozilla.org/firefox/) with a user.js like [Arkenfox](https://github.com/arkenfox/user.js).

 * Make sure to configure NextDNS on **both** your OS and in your browser.
 This will allow you to take advantage of [Encrypted Client Hello](https://blog.cloudflare.com/announcing-encrypted-client-hello).

-* Use a content blocking extension like [uBlock Origin](https://github.com/gorhill/uBlock). *(See recommended settings [here](https://codeberg.org/Magnesium1062/ublock-origin-settings))*
+* Use a content blocking extension like [uBlock Origin](https://github.com/gorhill/uBlock). *(See recommended settings [here](https://codeberg.org/celenity/ublock-origin-settings))*

 * Enable Safe Browsing in your browser if possible and if it's not done in a privacy-invasive way.
 (You should use i.e. [Google Safe Browsing on "Standard" Mode](https://safebrowsing.google.com/), [Firefox's Safe Browsing](https://support.mozilla.org/kb/how-does-phishing-and-malware-protection-work), [Brave's Safe Browsing](https://brave.com/privacy/browser/#safe-browsing), & [Safari's Fraudulent Website Warning](https://www.apple.com/legal/privacy/data/en/safari/), you should avoid most other options i.e. [Google Safe Browsing on "Enhanced" Mode](https://safebrowsing.google.com/), [Microsoft SmartScreen](https://learn.microsoft.com/windows/security/operating-system-security/virus-and-threat-protection/microsoft-defender-smartscreen/), & [Opera Sitecheck](https://blogs.opera.com/security/2021/01/making-browsing-safe-from-phishing/)).

 * Use a (reputable) anti-virus if possible.
-On Windows, you can use the built-in [Microsoft Defender Antivirus](https://en.wikipedia.org/wiki/Microsoft_Defender_Antivirus), on macOS, you can stick to the built-in [XProtect](https://support.apple.com/guide/security/protecting-against-malware-sec469d47bd8/web), on Android, you can use [Hypatia](https://f-droid.org/packages/us.spotco.malwarescanner/), and on Linux, you can use [ClamAV](https://www.clamav.net/). **NOTE:** You should install Hypatia through the [DivestOS Official Repo](https://divestos.org/fdroid/official/?fingerprint=E4BE8D6ABFA4D9D4FEEF03CDDA7FF62A73FD64B75566F6DD4E5E577550BE8467) instead of F-Droid's main repo, as it will allow you to receive quicker updates directly from the developer.
+On Windows, you can use the built-in [Microsoft Defender Antivirus](https://wikipedia.org/wiki/Microsoft_Defender_Antivirus), on macOS, you can stick to the built-in [XProtect](https://support.apple.com/guide/security/protecting-against-malware-sec469d47bd8/web), on Android, you can use [Hypatia](https://f-droid.org/packages/us.spotco.malwarescanner/), and on Linux, you can use [ClamAV](https://www.clamav.net/). **NOTE:** You should install Hypatia through the [DivestOS Official Repo](https://divestos.org/fdroid/official/?fingerprint=E4BE8D6ABFA4D9D4FEEF03CDDA7FF62A73FD64B75566F6DD4E5E577550BE8467) instead of F-Droid's main repo, as it will allow you to receive quicker updates directly from the developer.
 It's also recommended to use [F-Droid Basic](https://f-droid.org/en/packages/org.fdroid.basic/) as your F-Droid client of choice.